-‘Criminal Minds’ Season 13 Spoilers: Deadly Villains Coming Back; Will Shemar Moore Be Back As Derek?
+‘Criminal Minds’ Season 13 Spoilers: Deadly Villains Coming Back, Will Shemar Moore Be Back As Derek?

 Fans can expect a few familiar faces to be back when Season 13 of the hit CBS police procedural series Criminal Minds arrives next month.
-Apparently, the cannibal serial killer Floyd Feylinn Ferell, who was introduced into the series in Season 3, will be back with actor Jamie Kennedy already confirmed to play the part once more.
-In addition, Shemar Moore reprising his role as Derek Morgan will always be welcome news for fans and, apparently, the actor is not ruling out the possibility even teasing that it could happen.
+Apparently, the cannibal serial killer Floyd Feylinn Ferell, who was introduced to the series in Season 3, will be back with actor Jamie Kennedy already confirmed to play the part once more.
+In addition, Shemar Moore reprising his role as Derek Morgan will always be welcome news for fans, and apparently, the actor is not ruling out the possibility, even teasing that it could happen.

 Jamie Kennedy Returns As Floyd Feylinn Ferell

 Fans better brace themselves for the return of one of the show’s craziest serial killers, the cannibal Floyd Feylinn Ferell.
-Jamie Kennedy, the actor who portrayed the serial killer’s role back in the third season is now confirmed to be back in the coming season.
+Jamie Kennedy, the actor who portrayed the serial killer’s role back in the third season, is now confirmed to be back in the coming season.

 The confirmation for Kennedy’s return was made by showrunner Erica Messer in a TV Line interview.
-In fact, the showrunner already revealed that the killer will appear on episode 6 of Criminal Minds Season 13 and promised that particular episode to be extra fun.
+In fact, the showrunner already revealed that the killer will appear on Episode 6 of Criminal Minds Season 13 and promised that particular episode to be extra fun.

 “It’s going to be so much fun.
 It’s going to dredge up a lot of reminders for the team and the struggles that people had with faith in that episode.”